Some athletes fear for livelihood with Diamond League events at risk

 Discus world champion Daniel Stahl was equally frustrated at the prospect of the discipline being removed from the Diamond League.

-“I think that it’s ridiculous,” he said.
+“I think that it’s ridiculous,” the Swede said.

-Christian Taylor, the four-times triple jump world champion, said the Diamond League was his livelihood.
+Christian Taylor, four times triple jump world champion, said the Diamond League was his livelihood.

-“I can speak up, but there are people at the table who do the voting at the end of the day,” he said.
+“I can speak up but there are people at the table who do the voting at the end of the day,” he said.
 “Hopefully they can hear our cry.”

 Diamond League champions in every discipline receive prize money of $50,000.
 Eighth-place finishers in the Diamond League final go home with $2,000.